itechseeker/Tutorials/README.md

 # Apache-Spark
-This repository is used for projects related to Apache Spark
+This repository is used for projects related to Big Data Analysis